AndreasKarageorgos/Anonymous-Chat/README.md

 # Chat

 when you run the chat it will ask you for a password.
-This password is they password that has been used to encrypt the Key.key file.
+This password is they password that has been used to encrypt your key (room)

 (You can not start the chat withoud a key)